 Chinchillas

-McNugget was born on August 3, 2013 to mommy Paco and daddy Nugget, and our new friend Lou was surrendered to the STAR foundation, and was given a new home at QWR.
+McNugget was born on August 3, 2013 to mommy Paco and daddy Nugget, Lou was surrendered to the STAR foundation, and was given a new home at QWR.
 Chinchillas are crepuscular, which means they are active at dawn and dusk.
 This is why our chinchillas can usually be found napping.
 Chinchillas do not bathe in water, but instead clean themselves by rolling in volcanic ash.

 Eastern Box Turtle